Here is our guide to major events taking place this year, many of which you can participate in.

 Some of the biggest names in kitesurfing and rank amateurs also, will have a thrill filled day at the annual Manureva Aquafest.
 This year the venue is Muri Lagoon, Rarotonga, for a one-day only event.
 Don’t miss it!

 21 September – 27 September: Round Rarotonga Road Race

 The Round Rarotonga Road Race is an annual week-long event which caters for everyone including families, social, recreational and seriously competitive.
 The main event is the 31km round the island road race, but there are also many less serious events happening during the week for recreational runners.
 Why not take the opportunity to combine this event with a holiday in our little paradise and visit the beaches too?

-2 November – 4 November: Sevens in Heaven
+2 November – 4 November: Raro Rugby Sevens

 Playing sport and having a good time is something Cook Islanders know how to do well.
-Attracting participating teams from far and wide, Sevens in Heaven has become one of the most popular 7’s competitions in the Pacific.
+Attracting participating teams from far and wide, Raro Rugby Sevens (previously known as Sevens in Heaven) has become one of the most popular 7’s competitions in the Pacific.
 It has also developed a real festival atmosphere.

 24 November – 1 December: Vaka Eiva International Paddling Competition